dcl-2017-04/curriculum/docs/model-vis.md

 * It requires many months of study to interpret the coefficients of even fairly simple model classes like logistic regression or survival analysis.

-* Many modern classes of model have large numbers coefficients, which are hard to interpret.
+* Modern model classes (like random forests or SVMs) may have 100s or 1000s (or more!) coefficients.

 Instead, we'll understand a model by looking at it's predictions.
-This doesn't cover every possible model (because not every model makes predictions) but it does cover a very wide class, including most models in statistics and machine learning.
+This doesn't cover every possible type of model (because not every model makes predictions) but it does cover a very wide class, including most models in statistics and machine learning.

-In this unit, you'll learn the basic approach, visualising a very simple model.

 ## Readings